-This modifiable presentation aims to provide up to date evidence and surveillance data to primary care clinicians about why optimising antibiotic prescribing is important and how this can be achieved.
+This presentation through clinical cases aims to provide up to date evidence to primary care clinicians about why optimising antibiotic prescribing is important and how this can be achieved.

 The presentation lasts 60 minutes and includes slide notes and references.
 It can also be modified.
 It may be given by GPs, microbiologists or medicine managers with an interest in antibiotic use; It can be used by less experienced presenters or within a GP practice.

 TARGET presentation introduction [DOC]

 TARGET workshop self assessment and evaluation form [DOC]

 Skin infections are commonly seen in general practice.
 With ever increasing rates of antibiotic resistance, it is important for GPs to feel confident about making a diagnosis and to understand when antibiotic treatment is indicated.
 This course describes common presentations of bacterial, viral and fungal skin infections and outlines their management.

 Access the Skin Infections e-module